notealoud/bbbdg/src/site/notes/Books Beans Boots/Life/razor.md

 ## how the razor's edge changed bill murray's life

-[[Bill Murray didn't offer me chocolate when I chatted with him - he offered me a piece of his Palmier.
+[[Books Beans Boots/Life/bill|Bill]] Murray didn't offer me chocolate when I chatted with him - he offered me a piece of his Palmier.

 > But just as _Citizen Kane_ seemed to foreshadow Orson Welles’ future, _The Razor’s Edge_ seemed to predict Murray’s path, at least for the next few months.
 Not long after the movie’s release, he withdrew from public life, moved his family to Paris, [read philosophy at the Sorbonne](http://www.dazeddigital.com/artsandculture/article/21537/1/the-film-that-made-bill-murray-quit-acting), and studied the works of mystics like George Gurdjieff.
 >